jvsamson/Sorting-Algorithms-Visualizer/README.md

-# Sorting-Algorithms-Visualizer
+# Sorting Algorithms Visualizer

-A simple Python program that visualizes the steps of Bubble Sort and Merge Sort algorithms using matplotlib.
+This project visualizes the process of sorting a list of integers using two different sorting algorithms: Bubble Sort and Merge Sort.
+The aim is to provide an educational tool to help users understand the steps and performance of each algorithm.

 ## Features

-- Generates random data within a specified range.
+- Generates a random list of integers to be sorted.
-- Visualizes the steps of the Bubble Sort and Merge Sort algorithms.
-- Allows setting the delay between steps.
+- Visualizes the sorting process step by step using a bar chart.
+- Colors the bars to indicate the current state:
+  - Gray: Unsorted
-- Highlights the current elements being compared or merged.
+  - Red: Currently being compared or merged
+  - Blue: Sorted and in the final position
-- Displays the element value of each corresponding bar.
+- Displays the pass number (Bubble Sort) or level (Merge Sort) at each step.
-- In the case of Bubble Sort, displays an annotation indicating the current and next values being compared.
+- Calculates and displays the time complexity and actual time taken for sorting.

 ## Running the Application
 To run the application, execute interface.py